n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.redistrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Redis trigger
+title: Redis Trigger node documentation
-description: Documentation for the Redis trigger node in n8n, a workflow automation platform.
-Includes details of operations and configuration, and links to examples and credentials information.
+description: Learn how to use the Redis Trigger node in n8n.
+Follow technical documentation to integrate Redis Trigger node into your workflows.
 contentType: integration
 ---

-# Redis trigger
+# Redis Trigger node

-[Redis](https://redis.io/) is an open-source, in-memory data structure store, used as a database, cache and message broker.
+[Redis](https://redis.io/){:target=_blank .external-link} is an open-source, in-memory data structure store, used as a database, cache and message broker.

 Use the Redis trigger node to subscribe to a Redis channel.
 The workflow starts whenever the channel receives a new message.